Alexandre-BARBIER/git-scripts/README.md

 # GitLab Group Repository Cloner

-This repository contains scripts to clone all repositories from a GitLab group and its subgroups while maintaining the folder structure locally.
+A bash script to clone all repositories from a GitLab group and its subgroups while maintaining the folder structure locally.

 ## Features